WiIIson/EMGFlow-Python-Package/docs/reference/api-overview.md

 EMGFlow is broken into 5 modules: `access_files` for file IO, `detect_outliers` for detecting outliers, `preprocess_signals` for preprocessing signals, `plot_signals` generating visualizations, and `extract_features` feature extraction.

-## File Format

-The EMGFlow Python package works with CSV files, but is planned to expand to other file formats in the future.
-To prepare your data to be compatible with EMGFlow, it needs to be a CSV file with, ideally, a "Time" column, and additional columns for the signals you have recorded.
-"Time" should contain the time since the beginning of the recording, and the additional columns will have the recording of the signals at that time.
-Additionally, the file should have a constant sampling rate (time difference between each sequential row).

 ## Modules

 ### Module Structure